Kraisie/RoleWatcher/README.md

 query parameters, so a resulting url would be `https://example.com/roleapi?authkey=1234abc890&uid=`.
 Keep in mind that the users' ID will be appended to the end, so the query parameter for the user ID has to be the last one! \
-Role synchronisation will not work if this value is not set or an invalid URL.
+Role synchronisation will not work if this value is not set or if the URL is invalid.

 #### FORUM_ROLE_API_DELAY_MS

 The delay between requests to the role API in milliseconds.
 Has to be at least 100 and defaults to 5000 (5000 milliseconds -> 5 seconds) if no value is set.
-If you set a value below 100 it will still work but will use a delay of 100ms.
+If you set a value below 100 it will still work but it will use a delay of 100ms.

 #### [REQUIRED] FORUM_USER_ADD_API_KEY